gander/osm-helper/README.md

 A UserScript to enhance the OpenStreetMap (OSM) editing experience.

+**The script was tested only on Firefox, with the [Violentmonkey](https://violentmonkey.github.io/) plugin, it may not work or not work correctly on other browsers and other userscript managers.
+I planned to verify compatibility.**

 ## Features

 This script adds convenient links to popular OSM tools directly on the OSM website: